tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 referencegrants.gateway.networking.k8s.io      2026-04-11T20:41:16Z
 ```

-## Installing the Spring Demo Application
+## Installing the Spring Demo Infrastructure

 In order to run the application we need to make the following changes to the cluster:

 - create namespaces
 - add a Gateway to allow traffic in
 - add a Postgres database
-- deploy the application

-optionally:
+And optionally:

 - seed data
 - run K9 tests